Volunteer Opportunities.

 Keeping the radio station running takes a lot of work, and we expect our volunteers to help with a range of the jobs involved, which includes; ward visiting and request collecting, fundraising and even helping clean the studio, along with operating our audio equipment, presenting programmes and Trustee roles.

-What do I get out of Hospital Radio?
+What do I get out of Bedrock Radio?

-The biggest reward for a hospital radio volunteer is having a patients thanking you for keeping them company at a difficult time.
+The biggest reward for volunteering is having a listener (or patient) thanking you for keeping them company at a difficult time.
 It does not matter how much time you spend ‘volunteering’ you will leave the hospital afterwards feeling totally rewarded for the use of your valuable time and effort.

-We have known patients to write, email, phone and even visit our studio to say thank you for keeping them company.
+We have known patients to write, email, phone and even visit our studio to say thank you for keeping them company during their stay..

 What skills do I need?